 – 3 Days without Contact Lenses was again required prior to surgery

-– Bring a buddy for surgery (you won’t be able to drive home yourself) – I arrived at the Maloney-Shamie Vision Institute along with my boyfriend the afternoon of surgery – yes, I even went to work prior to surgery at 4pm
+– Bring a buddy for surgery (you won’t be able to drive home yourself) – I arrived at the Maloney-Shamie-Hura Vision Institute along with my boyfriend the afternoon of surgery – yes, I even went to work prior to surgery at 4pm

 – Pre-op included an anti-anxiety medication, numbing eyedrops, antibiotic eyedrops, hair cap and applying betadine to the skin surrounding my eye area